 - The extracted or clear juice is evaporated to a syrup stage, bleached by sulfur dioxide, and then sent to vacuum pans for further concentration and sugar grain formation.

 - Crystals are developed to a desired size and the crystallized mass is then dropped in the crystallizers to exhaust the mother liquor of its sugar as much as possible.
 This is then centrifuged to separate the crystals from molasses.
 The molasses is re-boiled for further crystallization.

 - Thus, the original syrup is desugarised progressively (normally three times) till finally, a viscous liquid is obtained from which sugar can no longer be recovered economically.

 - This liquid, which is called final molasses, is sent to the distillery for making alcohol.

 - Granulated white sugar continues to a refinery where it is combined with naturally occurring minerals to strip away impurities.
-It is washed, filtered through carbon and any non-sugar ingredients are removed.
-The refined sugar is then further processed into granulated form, dried and packaged.
+It is washed, and filtered through carbon, and any non-sugar ingredients are removed.
+The refined sugar is then further processed into granulated form, dried, and packaged.